williamtzhou/MoodDJ/README.md

 ## **Setup**
 1. Visit **mood-dj.vercel.app**.
+   (If you are not immediately directed to the app and instead see a loading Render page, the site should start up within approximately a minute; dont worry!)
 2. Click **Link Spotify**.
 3. Click **Not you?** (or open the app in Incognito instead)
 4. Choose **Continue with Google** (Use another account)